Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Logic-based Benders Decomposition-like Method

 \subsection{Heuristic-LBBD}

-The method described in the previous section produces an optimal solution, but it relies on an optimality proof for each single-block packing problem to produce valid cuts, which is time-consuming and, even for small-sized instances, makes the method practically inapplicable.
+The method described in \cref{sec:summary} produces an optimal solution, but it relies on an optimal solution being found for each single-block packing problem to produce valid cuts, which is time-consuming and, even for small-sized instances, makes the method practically inapplicable.
 In this section, several heuristic modifications are developed, sacrificing optimality of the method but achieving good results in a reasonable time.
 The recursive procedure works in a similar way as in \cref{sec:summary}, but its control flow diagram is extended to stop optimization early, as shown in \cref{fig:diagram}.